City Pier A: Form and facade

 The eastern or inshore end of Pier A was constructed in 1900 as a square two-story annex, which was expanded to three stories in 1904.
 It extends about 50 ft inland.
 The inshore annex's facade is divided vertically into three bays each on its northern, eastern, and southern elevations.
 The bays are divided by one-story pilasters, and a cornice runs above the third story.
-The eastern elevation contains a large archway on the ground floor (originally used by horse-drawn carriages), which is flanked by smaller openings with architraves.
+The eastern elevation includes a large archway on the ground floor (originally used by horse-drawn carriages), which is flanked by smaller openings with architraves.
 On the second and third stories of the eastern elevation, there is a triple window in the center bay and a single window on either side.
 Above the third story, the center bay contains a triangular pediment with seashell decorations, originally decorated with the letter "A".
-On the northern and southern elevations, the inshore annex contains a double window in each bay, as well as a segmentally arched pediment at the center above the third story.
+On the northern and southern elevations, the inshore annex has a double window in each bay, as well as a segmentally arched pediment at the center above the third story.
 The inshore annex is topped by a gable roof.

 Just west of Pier A's inshore annex is another three-story section with a flat roof.
 The central portion of the building is two stories high and extends into the Hudson River.
-Unlike the inshore annex, the facade of the central section is plain, although it originally contained cornices, pilasters, and decorative trim.
-This section contains an arcade of segmental arches on the first story, as well as single, double, and projecting three-sided windows on the second story.
+Unlike the inshore annex, the facade of the central section is plain, although it originally included cornices, pilasters, and decorative trim.
+This section has an arcade of segmental arches on the first story, as well as single, double, and projecting three-sided windows on the second story.
 The central section is topped by a hip roof, with several monitors protruding from the roof, as well as a gable at the western end.
 The Battery Park City Authority (BPCA) replaced the copper roof during the early 21st century.

 There is a square clock tower at the southwestern corner of Pier A, measuring 70 ft tall with a pyramidal roof at its peak.
 The first and second stories have plain wall surfaces.
-The third story contains arched windows on all four sides, which originally illuminated an observation room, while the fourth story contains four clock faces, one on each side.
+The third story has arched windows on all four sides, which originally illuminated an observation room, while the fourth story includes four clock faces, one on each side.
 The observation room was used to monitor maritime traffic in New York Harbor and was removed when the clock was installed in 1919.
 The clock was taken from a ship and was donated by Daniel G. Reid, founder of United States Steel Corporation.
 According to a Department of Marine and Aviation spokesperson quoted in The New York Times, it was the first memorial in the United States dedicated to those who died in World War I. Unlike other civil bells, but similarly to simple ship bells, there are eight bells, one for each half-hour of a four-hour watch.
 At half-hour intervals, the bell is struck between one time (at 12:30, 4:30, and 8:30) and eight times (at 12:00, 4:00, and 8:00).